Is Twitter Stock Price Bubble Starting to Burst?

 |Price (as on Jan 1, 2014)||$54.65||$63.65||$216.83|

 |Price to Sales ratio (P/S)||19.40||66.12||17.84|

 Based on Twitter's and Facebook's latest SEC Filings

 Considering price to sales ratio of 18 times is way above average for technology industry as a whole.
 Twitter when valued with such high multiples, shows a further downside risk of 48% to $33 a share, even after the recent 13% fall in stock price.

-We at AmigoBulls believe that the high rise of social media stocks runs on their huge popularity among the users worldwide, and not on their fundamentals.
+We at Amigobulls believe that the high rise of social media stocks runs on their huge popularity among the users worldwide, and not on their fundamentals.
 However, in times of market corrections, as investors seem to move away from risky investments, these companies will be the worst hit.
 We therefore believe in fundamental long term investing, and prefer stable profitable companies over the likes of Twitter.
-You can see the stocks we love here.
+You can see our top stock picks.